 Inability to Advance Academically

 Colleges and universities each have their own academic integrity policies, and many are severe.
-For example, the dean of students at the University of Texas warns that disciplinary records can accompany your transcripts when you're applying for admission at another university or graduate school, and they can greatly impact your chances for admission.
-Furthermore, academic records can be requested if you're applying for a faculty position, which will also serve as a discredit to your character.
+For example, the Dean of Students at the University of Texas warns that disciplinary records can accompany your transcripts when you're applying for admission at another university or graduate school, and they can greatly impact your chances for admission.
+Furthermore, academic records can be requested if you apply for a faculty position, which will also serve as a discredit to your character.

 Flip Side: The Affected Innocent